 Here’s what I mean by “merchandise”.

-When I was a regional merchandiser for the major retailer, it was my job to make merchandise look good in a store and boost sales through display.
+When I was a regional merchandiser for a major retailer, it was my job to make merchandise look good in a store and boost sales through displays.

 - Use a tagging gun to add plastic J hooks to the tops of your tea towels and sleeves so they can be neatly hung in a store.

 - Wrap each bar of soap in a sleeve and maybe even consider offering a display tray to retailers who pick up your products.